Zir0-93/zir0-93.github.io/_posts/2018-07-05-transferring_data_to_influx.md

 #### Efficiency

-A TSDB co-locates chucks of data within the same time range on the same physicalpart of the database cluster and hence enables quick access for faster, more efficient analysis.
-As aresult, range queries, even over many records complete extremely quickly.
-In many cases regular databases produce an index out of memory error because of the sheer volume of time series dataand subsequently affect the performance of read and write operations.
+A TSDB co-locates chucks of data within the same time range on the same physical section of the database cluster and hence enables quick access for faster, more efficient analysis.
+As a result, range queries, even over many records complete extremely quickly.
+In many cases, regular databases produce an index out of memory error because of the sheer volume of time series dataand subsequently affect the performance of read and write operations.

 #### Usability

 TSDBs typically include functions and operations that are common to time series data analysis.
 First, they utilize data retention policies, continuous queries, flexible time aggregations,and range queries.
-Additionally, they offer mathematical querying functionality that allows usersto understand their data in ways common to the analysis of time series data.
-As a result, the overalluser experience in dealing with time series data is significantly improved in comparison to database systems in which this functionality needs to be manually configured and developed.
+Additionally, they offer mathematical querying functionality that allows users to understand their data in ways common to the analysis of time series data.
+As a result, the overall user experience in dealing with time series data is significantly improved in comparison to database systems in which this functionality needs to be manually configured and developed.

-### Python Script to Transfer Records From an RDBS To InfluxDB
+### The Python Script

-The following script transfers records from PostgreSQL or MySQL to InfluxDB, just fill out the relevant databse connection information and schema design object as required.
-Note, InfluxDB introduces incorporates some [key concepts](https://docs.influxdata.com/influxdb/v1.5/concepts/key_concepts/) that might seem unfamiliar for those coming from a typical relation database background.
-These should be read and understood before using the script below:
+The following script transfers records from a PostgreSQL or MySQL database to InfluxDB - just fill out the relevant database connection information and schema design object as required.
+Note, InfluxDB incorporates some [key concepts](https://docs.influxdata.com/influxdb/v1.5/concepts/key_concepts/) that might seem unfamiliar for those coming from a typical relation database background.
+These should be reviewed and understood before using the script below.

 ```python
 ### MySQL DB info ###